ErpNetDocs/tech/modules/applications/rental/index.md

 ## Definitions

-The **Definitions** portion of Rental provides detailed information about all rentable assets and their classifications.
+The **Definitions** portion of Rental provides detailed information about all rentable assets, their classifications and consumables.

-It's here that you can also add new asset types and groups necessary for the creation of a rental asset.
+It's here, for instance, that you can add new asset types and groups necessary for the creation of the rental asset itself.

 > [!NOTE]
 > Certain definitions can also be created during the process of filling out the lease contract. <br><br>
-> All the information you provide for a rental asset in advance of creating a lease contract will be automatically added when you select the rental asset for that contract.
+> All the information you provide for a rental asset in advance of creating a lease contract will be automatically added in that contract when you select the respective rental asset.

 ![picture](pictures/Lease_out_definitions_25_06.png)